My web performance experiment - a speed field trial

 So I removed Redux and implemented it with Reacts context API.
-Not that redux is not suitable for my project; I just don't need it.
+Not that redux is not suitable for any project; I just don’t need it.
 After I removed unused code and libs, I started to went through my components.
 In nearly every component, I found some code I could remove.

 Sometimes it was functionality for some fancy but not needed stuff; sometimes I could realize it on a different way with less code.

 In the meantime, I have optimized my site and get between 98% - 99% of the routine performance evaluations.
 It took me almost twice as long to apply all performance optimizations to implement the website.

 Takeaways for web performance